 After returning to Japan in 1932, Murai became one of Japan's pioneers in the area of abstract art; he was a leader in its promotion, exhibition and education.
 It was Murai’s dying wish that the bulk of his works be entrusted to the Setagaya Art Museum, although limited donations were also made to The National Museum of Modern Art in Tokyo and Kyoto.

 This museum includes in its exhibits a portion of the studio where Murai painted in his later years, preserved as it would have been at the time he was still alive: full of artworks, unpublished materials, and a variety of small objects that he enjoyed having around his work area.
-Other exhibitions focused on Murai's work within the museum are changed annually during the winter months, when the museum is closed.

 Itsuko Murai, Museum Director